 TEXTJOIN allows you to give a more uniformed finish in the output cells, even if some elements are missing.

 Have you tried using all four methods to concatenate?
 Which one do you prefer?
-Tell us in the comments and stay in the know with our Excel courses and other resources.

 Start your journey with the free Excel in an Hour course today!